vanillasource/jaywire/README.md

 ```

 These fragments are all interfaces, and the `StandardScopesSupport` just defines
 the standard scope methods to be implemented later.
-This also means that
+This enables
-a concrete Module class can pull as many fragments as necessary without problems.
+a concrete Module class to pull as many fragments as necessary without problems.

 A top level Module class for a standalone program would look like the following:
 ```java